UniFormal/MMT/src/mmt-isabelle/README.md

       isabelle mmt_import -d '$AFP' -a -X doc -X slow

-Here `$AFP` refers to the Isabelle settings variable provided by the Archive of Formal proofs as Isabelle component (using a suitable `init_component` line in `$ISABELLE_HOME_USER/etc/settings`).
+Here `$AFP` refers to the Isabelle settings variable provided by the Archive of Formal Proofs as Isabelle component (using a suitable `init_component` line in `$ISABELLE_HOME_USER/etc/settings`).
 Alternatively, it is possible to refer to the physical AFP directory as `.../AFP/thys` (the sub-directory `thys` is important here).